 Like Paria Camp, there will be a large area where the guided groups set up miniature cities, but you can camp either before or after.

-We camped before reaching Taullipampa so we could off this big alpine meadow and the imposing face of Taulliraju all to ourselves.
+We camped before reaching Taullipampa so we could have this big alpine meadow and the imposing face of Taulliraju all to ourselves.

 It was a worthwhile choice, I think.

-The views were amazing on all sides of camp.
+The views were amazing on all sides of the camp.